lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 * Removed requirement to support HTTP/1.0

 * Added normative language in Sections 3.3 and 3.7 for clarity

+* Added the requirement to provide any HTTP response message content to the application

 * Removed the paragraph on the "Content-Length" header field and Section 3.8 to reduce redundancy with current versions HTTP/1.1